gdev96/imagic/README.md

 #### Build problems

-If build fails, edit `CMakeLists.txt` file and verify that:
+If build fails, edit `CMakeLists.txt` file in server project and verify that:

 1. correct header files are included
 2. correct libraries are linked